POZHILANVD/Ex.-No.-1.-SIMULATION-ANALYSIS-ON-FOUR-BAR-CHAIN-MECHANISM/README.md

-# Ex.
-No.  - SIMULATION ANALYSIS ON FOUR BAR CHAIN MECHANISM
+# Ex.No:1 - SIMULATION ANALYSIS ON FOUR BAR CHAIN MECHANISM

 ## DATE: